Core Vaccine Titer Screen Information

 What do the Micro Rabies Screen Test (MRS) results mean?

-The MRS test is a serum neutralization assay based on the RFFIT designed to give a rapid screening for evaluating the need for rabies boosters.
+The MRS test is a serum neutralization assay based on the RFFIT, designed to provide rapid screening for evaluating the need for rabies boosters.
 Work done at Kansas State Veterinary Diagnostic Laboratory (KSVDL), at Kansas State University, indicates dogs and cats that have been vaccinated for rabies in the past but are not current on their rabies vaccination status respond similarly to a booster as animals that are current on their rabies vaccination; suggesting that both groups (non-current and current) can be referred to as “pre-exposure” vaccinated animals.

 The MRS test measures Rabies Virus Neutralizing Antibodies (RVNA).

 The recognized RVNA level of protection for rabies is 0.5 IU/mL.
-If the level is below 0.5 IU/mL a booster may be indicated depending on the pets rabies exposure risk level.
+If the level is below 0.5 IU/mL, a booster may be indicated depending on the pet's rabies exposure risk level.
 Consult local rabies vaccination laws and regulations for final guidance.

 References: